-A big part of why so many businesses rely on Facebook advertising is the potential to boost new customer acquisition.
+Facebook Lead Generation capability is a big part of why so many businesses rely on the social platform for their advertising.
+And they’re right, Facebook ads have the potential to boost new customer acquisition.

 But Facebook ads can sometimes feel like a gamble, especially in the early days when you’re just starting out.